I believe that both programming and music are at their best when they are shared experiences.

 coders either.
 In fact, it's the lack of professionalism that makes some kinds of participation tick.

 Simply put, both music and code only grow when they are shared.
-Musical experiences are only made more powerful
+Musical experiences are made real

 in a group, and code is the same.